influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/tokens/_index.md

 #### Tokens cannot be updated

 Once created, token permissions cannot be updated.
-If you need a token with different permissions, create a new token with the appropriate permissions.
+If you need a token with different permissions, create a token with the appropriate permissions.
 {{% /note %}}